 Coming to the rescue are the Meltemi winds which blow down the Aegean Sea and deliver surf to the southern islands.
 Local weather disturbances in the Ionian and Mediterranean Seas will produce surf as well.

 For Med-exposed surfing spots the best time of year is winter.
 Water temps will be in the 60s to 70s at this time (Fahrenheit).
 The summer surf-bringing Meltemi winds in the Aegean Sea rarely drop the air or the water below 70 degrees.
 Occasionally during chilly periods in Greece you’ll need a wetsuit to surf, but nothing more than a 3/2.
+By the way bet365 is coming to Canada, but take a break from sports betting bonanza and go travel.

 Greece surfing spots and beaches